EldridgeMisnomer/NGen/README.md

 It should be clear that the second version has some advantages: it is more readable for a start, and it requires less intermediate generators without sacrificing the possibility of retrieving the results of those intermetiate generators (we can call `GenTxt( "name", "female" )` and get the equivalent of calling `GenTxt( "femalename" )` in the first example).

-And there's a less clear advantage, what if we wanted to retreive a posh name, without regard for gender?
+Furthermore, what if we wanted to retreive a posh name, without regard for gender?
 With tags we can call `GenTxt( "name", "posh" )`, but in the first example we would have to write two new Generators:

 ```
 prolename = [ $firstnamefemaleprole, $firstnamemaleprole ] $lastnameprole